Norman Palmer CBE QC

 - the law of human rights as it affects historical or artistic material

-- the architecture of art loans, joint acquisitions, revolving title and other agreements for the sharing of cultural objects,
+- the structuring of art loans, joint acquisitions, revolving title to art and other agreements for the sharing of cultural objects,

 - co-operative transacting between different cultures and markets, and

-His experience as adviser and advocate in the wider field of movable assets and personal property law includes
+Norman Palmer's experience as adviser and advocate in the wider field ofcommercial agreements, movable assets and personal property law includes

 - pursuing and defending claims in conversion and other title-related disputes,